 Cornish College teaches from the Christian worldview.
-We teach Religious Education from Early Learning Centre through to Year 7 and in Year 8 we teach Ethics.
+We teach Religious Education from the Early Learning Centre through to Year 7, and in Year 8 we teach Ethics.

 From Prep to Year 4 the emphasis is on exploring Christian and Cornish College values through Bible stories and influential characters.

 In Years 5 and 6 the emphasis is on worldview.
 We explore students’ own worldview as well as other religious worldviews.
 We compare and contrast these with the Christian worldview.
 We also include units on ‘Making A Difference’, to encourage our students to consider social justice issues and community-building issues.

 In Year 7 we link in with the curriculum emphasis on ‘The Big Question’ and look at the Big Questions of Life.
 Students take a more in-depth look at selected religious worldviews, as well as re-visiting their own worldview.
 Students also focus on the word ‘advocacy’ and are given opportunities to express this concept via a ‘Make a Difference’ project.